ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 4. It is currently empty so you must add app code from your local development environment, but first you need to clone the empty repo.
-    To do so, you have options as shown in the following figure.
+    To do so, you have options as shown in Figure 11.

 ![emptytoolchainrepo](https://cloud.githubusercontent.com/assets/19173079/24822196/f5efc100-1bb8-11e7-903f-c3562598f2b2.jpg)
 {: caption="Figure 11.
 Github Repository Code Tab with next steps" caption-side="top"}